CluedIn-io/CluedIn.Documentation/docs/020-deployment/local/020-local-install-guide.md

 ![local-installation.png](../../assets/images/local-install/local-installation.png)

-{:.important}
-In the instructions, we use `2023.04` as the release number for demonstration purposes.
-You should always use the latest release number.
-You can find the list of releases [here](https://cluedin-io.github.io/Releases/).

 ## Clone CluedIn repository

 The first step for the local installation of CluedIn is to clone the CluedIn public repository named **Home** [https://github.com/CluedIn-io/Home](https://github.com/CluedIn-io/Home).